 Word clouds involve giving your students a question or statement, then showing the most popular responses.
 The most common responses are shown in bigger fonts.
-This is a great way to visualise data and see what the majority of your students are thinking.
+This is a great way to visualise data and see what most of your students think.
 It’s also fun!

 #4 – Spinner Wheel

 The spinner wheel enables you to make selections in a fun way!
 Pop all your students’ names in and spin the wheel to see who has to read the register, or who gets to ring the lunch time bell.
 It’s a great way to make decisions that show your pupils it’s been decided fairly and in an exciting way.